servo/book/src/architecture/canvas.md

 that returns `ImageKey` (or `None` if canvas is cleared or otherwise not paintable due to large size) that will be embedded into `DisplayList` as part of layout.
 WebRender will read actual image data when rendering based on provided `ImageKey`.
-In webgl and webgpu painters this is done by implementing custom `WebrenderExternalImageApi`, that provides `lock`/`unlock` methods for WebRender to obtain actual image data, while in 2D canvas image data is directly inserted on `CreateImage` and `UpdateImage`.
+In WebGL and WebGPU painters this is done by implementing custom `WebrenderExternalImageApi`, that provides `lock`/`unlock` methods for WebRender to obtain actual image data, while in 2D canvas image data is directly inserted on `CreateImage` and `UpdateImage`.

 ## 2D canvas context